iOS 13: Double Tap to Zoom in Safari No Longer Works - The Mac Observer

 Double Tap Zoom

 Instead of double tapping you’ll have to pinch and un-pinch to zoom in and out.
 While it’s not a huge change, it was a feature that made using your iPhone with one hand easier.
+So far it appears to be only removed in Safari.
+Double tap to zoom works in Maps and Photos.

 If you’ve noticed other small features that have been removed, share them in the comments below and we’ll write about it.